Culture of Buddhism: Features

+In economics

-Economics or the way in which work life is organized and the demands of production are met form an integral part of any culture.
-Buddhist economics forms an integral part of the Buddhist culture.
-Buddhist Economics does not work to maximum consumption but human well-being, which lies in a simple, purposeful and dutiful life, in which rightful livelihood is earned.
-Human beings must remain true to their heritage and avoid materialistic pursuit.
-Mechanical and redundant work that deprives the soul of meaningful pursuit is looked down upon, while too much leisure also is not approved of.
-Women becoming part of the active workforce is considered failure of the economic system, as women have to leave looking after the children to indulge in economic way-fare, while the children are untended for.
+Economics, understood as the organization of work life and the means by which production needs are met, forms an integral part of any culture, including Buddhist culture.
+Buddhist economics does not aim to maximize consumption, but rather to promote human well-being through a simple, purposeful, and dutiful life, in which right livelihood is emphasized.
+It encourages people to remain true to their cultural and spiritual heritage, avoiding materialistic pursuits.
+Mechanized or repetitive work that deprives individuals of meaningful engagement is discouraged, while excessive leisure is also seen as incompatible with a mindful and balanced life.
+In critiquing conventional economic measures such as Gross Domestic Product (GDP), Schumacher observed that if a woman stays home to care for her children, her contribution is not counted in national economic output, whereas paid work outside the home is recorded as economic gain.
+He used this example to illustrate how unpaid, socially necessary labor is undervalued, rather than to critique women's participation in the workforce.
+Buddhist economics advocates for systems that recognize and support meaningful, compassionate, and socially beneficial work, both paid and unpaid.

 Like language, religion has also divided the people of South Asia.
 The major religions in the subcontinent are Hinduism, Islam, Sikhism, Buddhism, and Christianity.
-Strong Indian, Chinese, Burmese and other Southeast Asian influences are still evident in traditional Thai culture.
-Buddhism, Animism and Westernization also play a significant role in shaping the culture.
+Strong Indian, Chinese, Burmese, and other Southeast Asian influences are still evident in traditional Thai culture.
+Buddhism, Animism, and Westernization also play a significant role in shaping the culture.
 Three major forces have influenced the development of Buddhism in Thailand.
 The most visible influence is that of the Theravada school of Buddhism, imported from Sri Lanka. ...
 The second major influence on Thai Buddhism is Hindu beliefs received from Cambodia, particularly during the Sukhothai Kingdom.

 In healthcare

 For Buddhism, mental health is of supreme importance, and individuals must strive towards improving this by practicing non-violence and refraining from sexual misconduct and lying.
 However, Buddhist traditions do acknowledge physical ill-being.
-Pain and suffering are inevitable like death, for which taking any form of medication are not prohibited.
+Pain and suffering are inevitable like death, for which taking any form of medication is not prohibited.
 The medicines taken should not be intoxicating or affect the clarity of mind in any way.
 Any physical ill-being must be endured with patience and steadfastness, as any form of physical suffering allows time for self-reflection and spiritual progress.
 The best way to cure a disease is to improve one's diet by practicing vegetarianism, reflective of the non-violent way of living.
-Buddhism also lays great stress on fasting on special days which helps revitalize the physical and spiritual being.
+Buddhism also places great stress on fasting on special days which helps revitalize the physical and spiritual being.
 Any form of organ transplant has been viewed as a supreme form of generosity as well.